threadi/wp-personio-integration-light/doc/hooks.md

 ### `personio_integration_positions_resulting_list`

-*Filter the resulting list of position objects.*
+*Filter the resulting and sorted list of position objects.*

 **Arguments**